fuckallcreation-ai/coin/README.md

-Can we relaunched Bitcoin again?
+Can we relaunched Bitcoin again from the beginning?